ultimate-pa/hanfor/documentation/docs/references/duration_calculus.md

 This short guide should enable you to read and interpret the Duration Calculus formulae provided within this documentation.
 It aims to give you an intuitive insight into the small fragment of Duration Calculus that we use in our tool.

-Duration Calculus uses time intervalls to concisely express sequential behavior.
+Duration Calculus uses time intervalls to express sequential behavior.
 Assuming that you are familiar with the basic concept of Boolean logic, there are only three additional operators that need to be introduced.